0xunwallet/unwallet-sdk/GASLESS_TRANSFER_GUIDE.md

 The gasless transfer feature enables truly gasless token transfers by:

-1. ✅ **Allowing off-chain signing** - Users sign authorizations without paying gas
+1. ✅ **Off-chain signing** - Users sign EIP-3009 authorizations without paying gas (NO ETH needed!)
-2. ✅ **Server-side execution** - Server executes authorizations in Multicall3 batches
+2. ✅ **Server-side execution** - Server executes `transferWithAuthorization` in Multicall3 batches
-3. ✅ **Atomic operations** - All steps happen in a single transaction
+3. ✅ **Atomic operations** - Transfer, deployment, and module execution in a single transaction
-4. ✅ **Zero ETH requirement** - Intermediate account needs ZERO ETH
+4. ✅ **Zero ETH requirement** - User wallet needs ZERO ETH for signing (only needs USDC)

 This provides a seamless, gasless experience for users while maintaining security through on-chain signature verification.
+The user simply signs an authorization off-chain, and the server handles all on-chain execution.